JeissonArcadio778/front-essentials/CSS/README.md

     - Width: the size of the content.
 The large.

-    - Height: the sized of the content.
+    - Height: the size of the content.
 The high.

 Always need to put in the codes: